-I know…weird, huh?
-Three posts in less than two weeks.
+So, three posts in less than two weeks.
+Weird, huh?
 Someone needs to take my temperature.
-I have a feeling it would probably register anywhere from 350F to 375F.
-OK, so the holiday baking bug bit and it keeps biting..leaving ‘welts’ of butter, flour, sugar and eggs all over me.
-How cheesy can I get?
-Oh, believe me, there’s more cheese where that came from.
+I have a feeling it would probably register anywhere from 350 F to 375 F because the holiday baking bug bit and it keeps biting, leaving welts of butter, flour, sugar and eggs all over me.
+How dorky can I get?
+Oh, believe me, there’s more dork where that came from.

-Before I get to these cookies..I need and want to touch on the Sandy Hook shootings.
-I’ve had a lump of pain in my heart since learning of it, and I can’ watch anything about it without choking up.
-Little children are our lights..precious gems, untainted by the harsh realities of what can be a cruel world at times.
+Before I get to these cookies, I need and want to touch on the Sandy Hook shootings.
+I’ve had such pain in my heart since learning of it, and I can’t watch anything about it without choking up.
+Little children are precious, flawless gems; untainted by the harsh realities of what can be a cruel world at times.
 They show us the goodness of human beings.
 Killing them is killing human goodness.

 We may never know.